whesse/dartlang.org/src/site/articles/writing-unit-tests-for-pub-packages/index.markdown

-There are other directories and files that we should create - a README, a LICENSE, a `doc/` folder for documentation, an `example/` folder with examples showing usage of our package, etc. - but our focus here is on how to write unittests, so we'll skip over those files and directories for now.
+There are other directories and files that we should create - a README, a LICENSE, a `doc/` folder for documentation, an `example/` folder with examples showing usage of our package, etc. - but our focus here is on how to write unit tests, so we'll skip over those files and directories for now.
 To know what else we should be doing to make this a _respectable_ package, see this excellent writeup on
 [package layout conventions](http://pub.dartlang.org/doc/package-layout.html)